Te Kete Ipurangi Navigation:

 • Story Map - title, setting, characters, problems, events and solutions

-• Fiction Writer's Character Chart - fill in character traits, physical appearance, Favourite things, habits, background, family, attitude, personality, traits, self-perception and goals for your character(s).
+• Fiction Writer's Character Chart - fill in character traits, physical appearance, favourite things, habits, background, family, attitude, personality, traits, self-perception and goals for your character(s).

 4. The teacher plays an important part in writing activities.
 Motivating the children with examples of other people's writing, setting the scene through role playing, suggesting ideas and sharing your own writing will help develop writers in your class.